 Focus@Will is more than background noise.
 It’s music made to help your brain focus.
 The app uses research in neuroscience and psychology to build playlists that match your attention style.

 Each track fades into the background as designed.
 That way, your brain doesn’t get distracted by lyrics or sudden changes.
-The goal is to help you reach a “flow state,” where you easily lose track of time and write.
+The goal is to help you reach a “flow state,” where you lose track of time and write easily.

 Best Ways to Use It as a Writer